Posted by Bulk Nutrients in Muscle Building

-The similarity between bodybuilders and powerlifters (will desire their body to hold as little water as possible on stage or at weigh in (at least not those who compete at super heavy weight!), aren’t likely to be using creatine at this point anyway, due to its water retaining effects.
+The similarity between bodybuilders and powerlifters (will desire their body to hold as little water as possible on stage or at the weigh-in (at least not those who compete at super heavyweight water-retaining!), aren’t likely to be using creatine at this point anyway, due to its water-retaining effects.

 Dialling this back to a trainer just lifting for fun, health and aesthetic reasons, there will still be times when time off creatine will naturally make more sense as well, after all, who wants to be packing creatine in their daypack for their Whitsundays snorkelling session?

 Yes, you are probably advised to cycle creatine.